NoahSK23/GAPPI/README.md

 - [ ] Add eras to AddPrecedent.aspx
 - [ ] Add PDF upload to AddPrecedent.aspx
 - [ ] Change button style to align more with figma design
+- [ ] Make search result a custom ascx control that can be loaded dynamically
 - [ ] Add user profile page that shows a user's bookmarks
 - [ ] Add an admin page with a grid view that shows all precedents loaded in the system (admin can choose to delete)
 - [ ] Add About page